-Rubber roads first piqued our interest when we learned that simply adding recycled tires to an asphalt mixture increases road durability, extending the life of the pavement by 15 to 20 percent and reducing maintenance needs over the life of the road, such as filling cracks.
+Rubber roads first piqued our interest when we learned that simply adding recycled tires to an asphalt mixture increases road durability, extending the life of the pavement by 50 percent and reducing maintenance needs over the life of the road, such as filling cracks.
 Reducing maintenance needs is an important target because it limits time Georgia DOT employees have to spend working on dangerous, high-speed interstates.
 Other benefits include reduced road noise and improved water management.
-The rubber in the asphalt binder is song and resilient enough to use semi-porous or more porous pavements, where the rock in the pavement is fitted more loosely together, allowing water to drain through the pavement and off the sides of the highway.
-This keeps water from pooling on the surface of the highway during rains toms where it can cause splashback onto cars; windshields, obscuring drivers’ view and causing vehicle to hydroplane.
+The rubber in the asphalt binder is strong and resilient enough to use semi-porous or more porous pavements, where the rock in the pavement is fitted more loosely together, allowing water to drain through the pavement and off the sides of the highway.
+This keeps water from pooling on the surface of the highway during rains toms where it can cause splashback onto cars; windshields, obscuring drivers’ view and causing vehicles to hydroplane.
 Reusing scrap tires can also help control public health dangers related to tire dumps, like tire fires and breeding groups for disease-carrying mosquitoes.

 Throughout the summer of 2019, 13 of The Ray’s 18 miles are being repaved.
 Of that repaving project one mile across all four lanes will we paved with rubberized asphalt.
 This will allow GDOT and others to directly observe the difference between rubberized and traditional asphalt, side by side.
 Additionally, the parking lot surrounding the Visitor Information Center at Exit 1 will also be repaved with rubberized asphalt.